 In the real world, it is a little more complicated.

 Common SaaS User License Errors

 The problem with our ideal world scenario is that it rarely succeeds.
-There are many SaaS user license errors.
-Here are some reasons.
+However, there are many SaaS user license errors.
+Here are some reasons listed below.

 1. Third-Party Access

 Your customers can hire a sales consultant to research your sales process.
-In addition, they will have full access to their CRM to provide a complete audit.
+In addition, they will have full access to their CRM (customer relationship management) to provide a complete audit.
 They stop taking chances and then forget to remove the consultant.
 As a result, the sales consultant can access all your client records.